CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/custom-controller.md

         },
         ```

-    - \_addAttachmentToSalesOrder – this function adds information about uploaded attachment to the given Sales Order.
-Here, we need to provide Sales Order DocEntry and uploaded afile name.
-Inside, prepare parameters model that match SalesOrderAttachment model on backend.
-Finaly, we call api/FirstPlugin/SalesOrder/AddAttachment POST method and wait for it completition.
+    - \_addAttachmentToSalesOrder – This function adds the information about the uploaded attachment to the specified Sales Order.
+To do this, we need to provide the Sales Order's DocEntry and the name of the uploaded file.
+Inside the function, we prepare a parameters model that matches the SalesOrderAttachment model on the backend.
+Finally, we call the api/FirstPlugin/SalesOrder/AddAttachment POST method and wait for its completion.

         ```js
         _addAttachmentToSalesOrder: async function (nSalesOrderDocEntry, sFileName) {